Return to Home Page

 Foinaven ridge from 808m top:

 It is however the descent from the 808m top to Cadha ne Beaucaich that is the most technical part of the ridge.
 A descent of over 100m is required.
-This involves descending scree and rock scrambling (Grade 2?).
-Note: It is important to stick pretty close to the ridge during the descent.
+This involves descending scree and some scrambling.
+It is important to stick pretty close to the ridge during the descent.
 It would be easy to start descending West on what looks like paths in the scree.
 These will not take you to Cadha ne Beaucaich.

 Hands-on (photo by Anne):